-Are you bring discriminated against in the workplace?
+Are you being discriminated against in the workplace?

 The federal Age Discrimination in Employment Act (ADEA) and the Florida Civil Rights Act of 1991 (FRCA) prohibit employers from discriminating against an employee on the basis of age.
 The ADEA only forbids an employer from discriminating against employees who are 40 or older, not workers under the age of 40.

 Under federal law, it is not illegal for an employer to favor an older worker over a younger one, even if both employees are 40 or older.
-However, under the ADEA, an older worker might have an age discrimination claim if he/she is replaced by an employee who also is over the age of 40 but is substantially younger then the terminated worker.
+However, under the ADEA, an older worker could have an age discrimination claim if he/she is replaced by an employee who is under the age of 40, or by one that is also over the age of 40 but substantially younger than the terminated worker.
 In Florida it is illegal to discriminate against any employee on the basis of age, regardless of the worker’s age.

-The Americans with Disabilities Act as Amended (ADAA), the Rehabilitation Act, and the Florida Civil Rights Act (FCRA) make it illegal for a covered employer to discriminate against an employee on the basis of an actual disability, a history of disability, or a perceived disability.
+The Americans with Disabilities Act (ADA), the Rehabilitation Act, and the Florida Civil Rights Act (FCRA) make it illegal for a covered employer to discriminate against an employee on the basis of an actual disability, a history of disability, or a perceived disability.

 A person can show that he or she has a disability in one of three ways:

-- If he or she has a physical or mental condition that substantially limits a major life activity (such as breathing, walking, talking, seeing, hearing, or learning) or a bodily system (such as the endocrine or nervous system).
+- If he or she has a physical or mental condition that substantially limits one or more major life activities (such as breathing, walking, talking, seeing, hearing, or learning) or a bodily system (such as the endocrine or nervous system).